 There is no direct charge to consumers to move their number to another service provider.
-However, you should be aware that you are still liable for any outstanding bills with existing service provider and may, in some cases, be subject to cancellation/early termination fees.
-If your existing contract specifies a minimum contract period, and you leave before that period has expired, you will usually be charged for the remainder of the contract period.
+However, you should be aware that you are still liable for any outstanding bills with existing service provider.
+If your existing contract specifies a minimum contract period, and you leave before that period has expired, you will usually be charged an early termination fee for the remainder of the contract period.

 Porting or switching can mean transferring your mobile number between providers or moving your landline number from one location to another, this could include a broadband service also.

 The Regulations provide that consumers who have concluded an agreement to port a number to a new provider must have that number activated within a reasonable timeframe, this does not include your broadband service so always check as to how long it will take to switch your broadband service.